-For the newbies among us, the Cricut Easypress family consists of professional heat-transfer tools with a ceramic-coated heat plate, designed to take the guesswork out of producing flawless vinyl crafts.
-This is a gamechanger over using an iron is the old days!
+For the newbies among us, the Cricut Easypress family consists of professional heat-transfer tools with a ceramic-coated heat plate designed to take the guesswork out of producing flawless vinyl crafts.
+This is a game-changer over using an iron in the old days!

 Today I am going to give you the rundown of how to use the Cricut Easypress Mini – there are some super important steps you will need to take to be successful, which I learned through the process of making my own custom pair of shoes!

-Plus I will give you a free floral SVG cut file plus a super cute panda bear and doxie SVG file, so you turn any pair of canvas sneakers or slip on shoes into a fresh stylish look.
+Plus, I will give you a free floral SVG cut file and a super cute panda bear and doxie SVG file, so you turn any pair of canvas sneakers or slip-on shoes into a fresh, stylish look.

 What Makes the Cricut Easypress Mini Different?

 First, what makes the Cricut Easypress Mini so different from the others?

 Anyone who has played with vinyl knows that unusually shaped objects and tinier projects can be a challenge to craft when you are trying to use the larger surface of the original Easypresses.
 But with the Cricut EasyPress Mini, you are able to achieve professional heat-transfer results, even for your most shapely objects and projects.